ftk1000/voice_bank/README.md

 # Apple's MAC (help: 800-275-2273)

-* Accessability -> Perosonal Voice -> 150 phrases (takes ~40-60 min to speak, and 12-18 hours to train)
+* Accessability -> Personal Voice -> 150 phrases (takes ~40-60 min to speak, and 12-18 hours to train)
 * Accessability -> Live Speech = ON -> System Speech Lang = ENGLISH  +  Voice = Paul's Personal Voice2
 * Accessability -> Live Speech = ON -> System Speech Lang = RUSSIAN  +  Voice = Use System Voice
 * Q1: How to make Personal Voice in RUSSIAN?  ( I see only two options: ENGL and CHINESE )